RabeaWahab/Rabee3_Cache_Backend_RedisCluster/README.md

 As per the documentation of Predis, ony support one IP for Redis and all the nodes will discover each other. so there is no changes other than the above.

 ###Please make sure that :
-- you have Predis installed and added to composer.
+- You have Predis installed and added to composer.
 - Redis 3.0 to support cluster.

 ###Note: